pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-Next, the text box where we enter the answer to the exercise is cleared (which is a good practice):
+Next, we clear the text box in which we enter the answer to the exercise:
 ```java
 driver.findElement(By.id("editor_1-1")).clear();
 ```